LucianoBestia/dodrio_multi_component/README.md

 `cargo make`
 Sometimes you need to refresh the webpage in the browser, to get the new wasm.
 ## VSCode
-Use Fold and Unfold regions to better read source code.
+Use Fold and Unfold regions to read the source code easier.